 Methods

-The study involved 56 adult AD patients with active skin lesions (age 18-70 years, mean 32.8 ± 12.9 years).
+The study involved 56 adult AD patients with active skin lesions (age 18–70 years, mean 32.8 ± 12.9).
 All subjects fulfilled the Hanifin and Rajka criteria for AD [1].
 The characteristics of the study group are presented in Table 1.
 The patients provided a written informed consent prior to participation, and their anonymity was fully preserved.

 Patients with other skin disorders and with a history of immunosuppressive therapy were excluded.
-Sporadic, short-term use of antibiotics due to infection over two months before the examination was allowed.
-The routine treatment of AD including emollients, topical corticosteroids, topical calcineurin inhibitors, and oral antihistamines was withdrawn five days before the evaluation.
+Sporadic, short-term use of antibiotics due to infection over 2 months before the examination was allowed.
+The routine treatment of AD including emollients, topical corticosteroids, topical calcineurin inhibitors, and oral antihistamines was withdrawn 5 days before the evaluation.

-Clinical examination was performed by one investigator (LB).
+Clinical examination was performed by one investigator (L.B.).
 Disease severity was determined using the SCORAD index.
 The maximum extent of skin lesions during AD flares in the last year and during stable periods of the disease was determined based on the Wallace rule of nines [2].
-Total IgE serum concentration was measured using the ELISA method (the UniCap Fluorometer).
+The total IgE serum concentration was measured using the ELISA method (the UniCap Fluorometer).

-The propensity to form biofilm by S. aureus strains isolated from the anterior nares, lesional skin, and nonlesional skin was individually correlated with constitutional, clinical and immunological characteristics of the study group.
+The propensity to form biofilm by S. aureus strains isolated from the anterior nares, lesional skin, and nonlesional skin was individually correlated with constitutional, clinical, and immunological characteristics of the study group.

-Laboratory determination
+Laboratory Determination

 Swabs for microbiological examination were taken from the anterior nares, lesional skin, and nonlesional skin.
 Swabs from lesional skin were collected from the most intense lesion.
 Nonlesional skin swabs were routinely taken from the volar forearm and, if that area was involved, from another non-inflamed region of the skin.
-Swabs were taken with cotton-wool tipped swab sticks immersed in 0.85% NaCl solution (bioMérieux, Marcy l'Etoile, France) and secured in a transport medium (MedLab Products, Raszyn, Poland).
-Nasal samples were taken by performing clockwise and anti-clockwise 360° turns in both nostrils, and skin samples by rubbing an area of 4 cm2 (2 cm x 2 cm) field of the skin for 5 seconds.
-Within 24 hours the swabs were plated on mannitol-salt agar medium (bioMérieux) and incubated for 24 hours under aerobic conditions at 37°C. In case of insufficient growth, the incubation was prolonged up to 48 hours.
-After incubation, all morphologically distinct colonies which caused the yellowing of the medium were isolated and re-inoculated to other plates with mannitol-salt so as to obtain a pure laboratory culture [3].
+Swabs were taken with cotton wool-tipped swab sticks immersed in 0.85% NaCl solution (bioMérieux, Marcy l'Etoile, France) and secured in a transport medium (MedLab Products, Raszyn, Poland).
+Nasal samples were taken by performing clockwise and anti-clockwise 360° turns in both nostrils, and skin samples by rubbing a 4-cm2 (2 × 2 cm) field of the skin for 5 s.
+Within 24 h the swabs were plated on mannitol-salt agar medium (bioMérieux) and incubated for 24 h under aerobic conditions at 37°C. In case of insufficient growth, the incubation was prolonged up to 48 h.
+After incubation, all morphologically distinct colonies which caused the yellowing of the medium were isolated and re-inoculated to other plates with mannitol salt so as to obtain a pure laboratory culture [3].

 Identification of S. aureus was performed by means of the VITEK MS mass spectrometer based on MALDI-TOF (Matrix-Assisted Laser Desorption Ionization Time-of-Flight) technology (bioMérieux) [4].

-All identified strains of S. aureus were subsequently frozen in the temperature of -70 °C in brain-heart infusion broth (bioMérieux) for further analyses.
+All identified strains of S. aureus were subsequently frozen at –70 °C in brain-heart infusion broth (bioMérieux) for further analyses.

-Analysis of propensity to form biofilm in vitro
+Analysis of Propensity to Form Biofilm in vitro

 For the analysis of propensity to form biofilm in vitro, S. aureus ATCC 29213 and S. epidermidis ATCC 35984 were used as the positive controls.
-The procedure was carried out according to the method presented by Christensen et al. and its subsequent modifications [5-7].
+The procedure was carried out according to the method presented by Christensen et al. [5] and its subsequent modifications [6, 7].